learn-co-curriculum/react-ts-create-react-app/README.md

 - **Gatsby**: a static-site generator that turns your application into separate pages by building HTML files from JSX components.
 It's a popular choice for personal blogs, including Dan Abramov's [overreacted][]
 - **Next.js**: a framework for creating static and server-side generated React applications.
 Read more about the differences between Client-Side Rendering and Server-Side Rendering [here][csr-ssr].

 ## Conclusion

 That's it!
-With Create React App, it's fast and easy to get a React app up and running.
+With Create React App, it's fast and easy to get a TypeScript React app up and running.
 The app is ready to run with `npm start`, and will display some default content.
 The `README.md` file provided also has a very detailed breakdown of all the additional features that come with `create-react-app`.

 While it is perfectly fine to set up your own React files, `create-react-app` is a handy solution to quickly get past any setup and get straight to designing